 Why a leash is so important on a SUP

+If becoming separated from your board is a bad outcome, then a leash is a vital component of SUP safety.
 Without a leash, a rider can easily become separated from their board should they fall off.
 The very act of falling off a board tends to propel the board away from the rider.
 In winds of more than a few knots, the board can be blown away faster than a rider can swim after it, especially if they are trying to hold on to their paddle (the natural instinct), and/or wearing a PFD, which inhibits fast swimming.

 This video was taken from an article in Men’s Journal about the dangers of paddleboarding without a leash

 It is impossible to estimate how many rescue call-outs have been prevented and lives been saved by the wearing of leashes, as potentially any wipe-out could have resulted in the rider being separated from their board and getting into trouble, if a leash had not been worn!
 However, there is no doubt that a number of paddleboard fatalities worldwide (and a vastly greater number of rescue callouts) have been due to no leash being worn.
 The huge safety positives in leash-wearing are recognised throughout the industry worldwide, and the LEASHES SAVE LIVES campaign is now supported by many brands (see right).
 The Human Powered Watercraft Association in USA have this poster campaign advocating the use of leashes as the #1 safety item in paddleboarding.
 As they say: DO NOT DEPEND ON A PFD!
-ALWAYS WEAR A LEASH!
+WEAR A LEASH!

 Another practical, if slightly morbid, advantage of leashes is that a paddleboarder struck down by sudden trauma (heart attack, stroke, seizure etc.) while paddleboarding, remains attached to their board and thus much easier to find.
 (There have been several instances of this worldwide, and it’s statistically inevitable that there will be more, given the sport’s appeal to, and suitability for, the older demographic).

-It is particularly important that a leash is worn when paddleboarding in surf.
+It is also particularly important that a leash is worn when paddleboarding in surf.
 A SUP board separated from its rider becomes a dangerous projectile – being (generally) higher volume and wider than surfboards they tend to be picked up and propelled forward by the wave, and can cause harm to other water users.

 Different types of leashes